LDCC Ride Levels : Something for Everyone.

 LapDogs Cycling is all about riding with “like-minded” people.
 Volunteer run and organized, our club rides focus on riding together, having fun and connecting with new people who share our passion for cycling.

 Regardless of your ability, ambition or age, you’ll find a social, fun-loving pack that suits your style with the LapDogs Cycling Club.
-Our ride schedules include Road, MTB, Gravel (Mixed-surface), Cyclocross, and in the cooler months we have Fatbike or track at the Milton Velodrome when it reopens.
-We have some ride and coaching options for Youths as well.
+Our ride schedules include Road, MTB, Gravel (Mixed-surface), Cyclocross, and in the cooler months we have Fatbike or track at the Milton Velodrome.
+In the spring, we also offer a few Ride 101 Clinics.

 What Style of Bike do you need?